AustinRebello/ClassDuesProject/README.md

-# Robotic interaction with a rails app and database
-# Have robot do their separate thing and output the data to the rails app when there is a detected problem
-# Have a script / code that clears the database when a new run is started
-# Starter Idea: Create a database for video game items and perks and have said items and perks spit out in a RNG machine to use in the game for different builds.
 # This site will be fully functional with different pages to see all of the items and perks listed out in full and a different page for the randomizer